CrossRef/cayenne/README.md

 - Leiningen
 - Docker

-The tests require Docker to spin up service dependencies on development machine (ElasticSearch).
+The tests require Docker to spin up service dependencies on development machine (Elastic Search).
 Download Docker for Mac from https://www.docker.com/docker-mac and confirm that it's installed with `docker-compose --version`.
+All tests run in Docker Compose.

 ### Preparing CSL Resources